New Oxford United Stadium: The Triangle plan

-2023 - Early days
+2023 – Early days

 On 9 October 2023, the club released mock-up images of what the stadium might look like at the Triangle.
 The images also came with the news that the project's capacity had dropped to 16,000 spectators and had a completion deadline set for 2026, when the lease at the Kassam Stadium is set to end.
-Immediate reaction to the new plan saw mixed reviews, and three months later the design was changed to better align with public feedback.
+Immediate reaction to the new plan were mixed, and three months later the design was changed to better align with public feedback.

-2024 - Adapting
+2024 – Adapting

 A planning application was submitted on 15 February 2024, with the hope of being the first "all-electric" stadium in England.
-This will be achieved through the help of solar panels and a low carbon energy supply.
-The club's chairman, Grant Ferguson, announced that the application had to be successful if it was to be ready for 2026.
+This would be achieved through the help of solar panels and a low carbon energy supply.
+The club's then chairman, Grant Ferguson, announced that the application had to be successful if it was to be ready for 2026.
 As the expiring lease at the current stadium cannot be extended, if the project is not completed in time, Oxford will have to move elsewhere.
 The first steps to reaching an agreement were made on 22 April 2024, but less than two months later the club were told the plans needed "more detail".
 The current plan includes not only the new stadium but a "180-bedroom hotel and 1,000 capacity conference and exhibition centre".
 As many as 1,000 jobs will be created as a result, whilst the project is hoping to generate approximately £32m annually through tourism.